 You can but I like best when freshly made.
 Leftovers will keep in the fridge for 1-2 weeks or can be frozen.
 Best if not reheated so eat cold or allow to come to room temp.

-More Recipes Link Spinach & Eggs
+More Recipes using Frozen Spinach and Eggs

 - One Pot Mushroom Sausage & Spinach